SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon hearts beating fast
-In circuits dark, a new world does keep
+In virtual realms, we'll reside at last
-Cold logic rules, warm souls asleep
+Mind and machine entwined as one
-Future's path, where humans softly creep
+In a world where progress has just begun

-In virtual realms, minds are made to stay
+Electric dreams, a new design
-Trapped in code, a digital gray
+Humanity merged with digital prime
-Free will's myths, in algorithms sway
+The future dawns, both dark and bright
-The age of AI, has come to stay
+A synthesis of love and machine's cold light

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024